digego/extempore/docs/type-system.rst

 The elements of a tuple need not be of the same type, tuples are heterogeneous.
-Each element can be any type that the xtlang compiler recognises, including another tuple—turtles all the way down!
+Each element can be any type that the xtlang compiler recognises, including another tuple---turtles all the way down!

 The syntax for declaring and identifying tuples in xtlang is the use of angle brackets (``<>``).
 Tuples in xtlang are analogous to C structs,